-Sertraline exacerbated RSWA during the current study, but did not induced RBD.
-From the 14th day onward, the tonic and phasic RSWA and the proportion of patients with abnormal phasic anterior tibialis RSWA (>18%) became significantly higher than that of baseline and the 1st day, and then kept stable.
-The results of phasic RSWA were not consistent with Winkelman’s study to some extent.
-In Winkelman’s study, compared with normal control, subjects taking serotonergic antidepressants only had significantly tonic RSWA, and the phasic RSWA in both submental and anterior tibialis did not reach the significant level (Winkelman and James, 2004).
-It might be due to small sample size (n=15) and a mixture of antidepressants in Winkelman’s study.
-Two subjects were even taking bupropion (200mg/day), which might diminish RSWA (Winkelman and James, 2004).
-Further, using the cutoff of abnormal tonic RSWA greater than 20% (Gagnon et al., 2006), the proportions of patients with abnormal tonic RSWA were similar among the current study and two previous studies (the current study: 4.5% [1/21], Winkelman: 13.3% [2/15], Zhang: 14.3% [3/21]; χ2=1.44, p=0.09) (Winkelman and James, 2004, Zhang et al., 2010).
-In summary, these results supported that SSRIs could induce or exacerbate RSWA, especially for phasic anterior tibialis RSWA.
-It was reported that most abnormal sleep behaviors seen in RBD correspond to movements of the limbs (Schenck, 2005).
-However, no patients reported some abnormal behaviors being related with RBD in the current study.
-It might be due to these following reasons.
-Firstly, some subtle behaviors might be ignored by patients and their bed-partners, and even could not be detected by the concomitant video.
-Secondly, the clinical meaning for RSWA was elusive, which might only be a PSG finding and could not develop into overt clinical RBD.
-Thirdly, RSWA could develop into RBD, but, by chances, it was not happened in the current study with small sample.
-Further, RSWA could also be a necessary (permissive) but not a sufficient (active) condition to promote RBD.
-One may also imagine that higher amounts of RSWA are necessary for the dreaming behavior to be enacted.
-In this direction, the amount of tonic RSWA in patients with idiopathic and PD-associated RBD is a mean 39%, which is large than the 12% found in our study (Iranzo et al., 2005).
-Also, RSWA amount are higher in multiple systemic atrophy than in PD or idiopathic RBD, but the severity of corresponding behaviors is milder (Iranzo et al., 2005).
-This suggests that both conditions, RBD and RSWA, are strongly but not linearly linked.
+In the current study, sertraline exacerbated RSWA but did not induce RBD.
+From the 14th day onward, tonic and phasic RSWA and the proportion of patients with abnormal (>18%) phasic anterior tibialis RSWA were significantly increased compared with their levels at baseline and on the 1st day; subsequently, these levels remained stable.
+To some extent, the phasic RSWA results were inconsistent with those described by Winkelman and James.
+In that study, only tonic RSWA was significantly altered in subjects taking serotonergic antidepressants compared with normal controls; phasic (submental and anterior tibialis) RSWA levels did not change significantly (Winkelman and James, 2004).
+This difference might be due to the small sample size (n=15) and mixture of antidepressants used in the study performed by Winkelman and James.
+Indeed, two subjects were taking bupropion (200 mg/day), which might have diminished RSWA (Winkelman and James, 2004).
+Further, if a cutoff of abnormal tonic RSWA greater than 20% was used (Gagnon et al., 2006), the proportion of patients with abnormal tonic RSWA in the current study was similar to that in two previous studies (current study: 4.5% [1/21], Winkelman and James: 13.3% [2/15], Zhang et al.: 14.3% [3/21]; χ2=1.44, p=0.09) (Winkelman and James, 2004, Zhang et al., 2010).
+In summary, these results support the notion that SSRIs can induce or exacerbate RSWA, especially phasic anterior tibialis RSWA.
+Most abnormal sleep behaviors observed in RBD have been reported to correspond to movements of the limbs (Schenck, 2005).
+However, no patients reported abnormal behaviors related to RBD in the current study.
+This result might have occurred due to the following reasons: first, some subtle behaviors might have been ignored by patients and their bed partners and may not have been detected in the videos; second, because the clinical significance of RSWA is still unclear, RSWA might simply be an unusual PSG finding and may not develop into overt clinical RBD; third, it is possible that RSWA can develop into RBD, but this did not occur in the current study due to the small sample size.
+Further, RSWA might be necessary (permissive) but not sufficient (active) to promote RBD.
+One might also imagine that higher levels of RSWA are necessary for RBD-associated dreaming behavior to occur.
+Moreover, an average of 39% of patients with idiopathic and PD-associated RBD experienced tonic RSWA in a previous study (Iranzo et al., 2005), which is greater than the 12% found in our study.
+Additionally, RSWA was more common in patients with multiple systemic atrophy than in those with PD or idiopathic RBD; however, the severity of the corresponding behaviors was milder (Iranzo et al., 2005).
+This suggests that RBD and RSWA are strongly, but not linearly, linked.